sthagen/gelee/README.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of gelee](https://todo.sr.ht/~sthagen/gelee).
+Feature requests and bug reports are best entered in the [todos of gelee](https://todo.sr.ht/~sthagen/gelee).
 ## Primary Source repository

 The primary source repository of [gelee is at sourcehut](https://git.sr.ht/~sthagen/gelee)